 Identification and registration system for poultry

-The Poultry Flock Information System (Koppel Informatiesysteem Pluimvee, KIP) (in Dutch) is the identification and registration system for the poultry sector.
-As a poultry farmer, you can enter data yourself here in relation to the registration of day-old chicks and transfers of poultry.
+The Poultry Flock Information System (Koppel Informatiesysteem Pluimvee, KIP, in Dutch) is the identification and registration system for the poultry sector.
+As a poultry farmer, you can enter data yourself to register day-old chicks and transfers of poultry.